 Born in Turin in 1984, Pixelpancho was introduced to color and form by his grandfather who painted occasionally.
 With time, his passion for art and design led him to the Albertina Academy of Fine Arts followed by the Academy of Fine Arts in Valencia, Spain where he obtained his degree.
 During this time he became familiar with the graffiti and street art scenes.
 Influenced by this world, he began using spray cans and markers and working on outdoor surfaces.
-This clearly stood out from the classic paper and canvas formula which the other students were using at the time.
-Traveling between his hometown of Turin and Valencia, Pixelpancho took every opportunity to be noticed on the streets, using different mediums such as tiles, wall painting and sticker/poster art.
+This stood out from the classic paper and canvas formula which the other students were using at the time.
+Travelling between his hometown of Turin and Valencia, Pixelpancho took every opportunity to be noticed on the streets, using different mediums such as tiles, wall painting and sticker/poster art.
 Pretty soon his works were taking over many European cities, adorning wall ofter wall.